Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model

 \subsection{Empirical Challenges with Network-Based Instruments}

 Proposition~\ref{prop1} shows that, for non-trivial combinations of parameters, identification hinges on the informational content of friends-of-friends' networks ($\mathbf{G}^2$) relative to the network $\mathbf{G}$ and to a constant.
 See also \cite{gibbons} in the spatial econometrics context.
 This suggests that, even when the exclusion restriction and rank conditions hold in principle, the effectiveness of $\mathbf{G}^2 \mathbf X$ as an instrument depends critically on whether it introduces sufficient independent variation beyond $\mathbf{GX}$.
 In the next section, we formalize the conditions for this to arise in a salient class of random graph models.
 Here, we outline the main ideas that apply more generally.

-First, we demonstrate that the key assumptions in Proposition \ref{prop1}, namely the linear independence of $\mathbf{G}$ and $\mathbf{G}^2$ as well as $\mathbf{G}^2$ being nonzero (see footnote 23 of \citealp{bramoulle2009identification}), are likely violated (or close to violated) in many empirical settings.
+First, we demonstrate that the key assumptions in Proposition \ref{prop1}, namely the linear independence of $\mathbf{G}$ and $\mathbf{G}^2$ as well as $\mathbf{G}^2$ being non-zero (see footnote 23 of \cite{bramoulle2009identification}), are likely violated (or close to violated) in many empirical settings.
 Table \ref{tab:deg_sum} already provides evidence of this problem arising in various empirically observed networks.
-This is also easily observed when the graphs themselves are plotted in Figures \ref{fig:bat_graph}, \ref{fig:konig_graph_allies} and \ref{fig:konig_graph_enemies}.
+This is also easily observed when the graphs themselves are plotted in Figures \ref{fig:bat_graph} and \ref{fig:konig_graph_allies}.
 These examples illustrate situations where $\mathbf{G}^2$ is extremely sparse.
 On the other hand, Figure \ref{fig:cruz_graph} showcases a much denser network where higher-order links become very close to a completed network.
 Our second main contribution is to characterize the behavior of the network-based instruments in different scenarios.
 The two extremes mentioned above lead to distinct implications for identification and inference.